DavidBuchanan314/mst-test-suite/README.md

 CAR paths are relative to the root of this git repo.

-`created_nodes`, `deleted_nodes`, and `firehose_cids` are lists of base32-encoded CIDs.
+`created_nodes`, `deleted_nodes`, `proof_nodes`, and `firehose_cids` are lists of base32-encoded CIDs.
 Logically they are sets, and the order of the elements does not matter for correctness, but for consistency they are stored in string-sorted order.

 `record_ops` is also logically a set, but is similarly stored in rpath-sorted order. "created" records have `old_value=null`, "deleted" records have `new_value=null`, and "updated" records have non-null values for both.

+`proof_nodes` is the CIDs of the MST nodes required for:

+1. inclusion proofs for all newly created records

+2. deletion/exclusion proofs for all newly deleted records

+In *most* cases this is identical to the `created_nodes` list, but in certain deletion edge-cases it is a superset of it.
+(I don't think it's ever a subset? need to test this.)
+(TODO: if it really is a superset, could save space in test cases by only recording the "extra" CIDs here)

-`firehose_cids` is the CIDs you'd expect to broadcast on "the firehose" in the `blocks` CAR.
-That is, the union of `created_nodes`, `new_value`s from `record_ops`, and any additional MST blocks you need for exclusion proofs of deleted records.
+`firehose_cids` is the set of CIDs you'd expect to broadcast on the "firehose" in the `blocks` CAR (minus the commit object).
+That is, the union of `created_nodes`, `new_value`s from `record_ops`, and `proof_nodes`.
 In these test cases I aim to encode the *minimal* set of blocks, but it is legal to include superfluous blocks (within reason).

+TODO: is `firehose_cids` pointless?

 It should also be possible to run these tests "backwards", applying the ops list to `mst_a` and checking whether you end up at `mst_b` (optionally verifying inclusion/exclusion proofs as you go).